 - Safety Check - Background record checks are completed.
 Your home must pass physical standards.
 We seek to ensure that your household is a safe environment for placing a child.

 - Massachusetts Approach to Partnership in Parenting (MAPP) training – You will be invited to attend a training program.
 You will learn about the needs of our waiting children.
 The training covers topics such as communication, building self-esteem, child guidance and understanding behaviors.
-To see a current list of training sessions, please see the MAPP training page.
+To see a current list of training sessions click MAPP Training.

 - Home Study – A social worker will visit your home, interview your family members and will request personal references from you.
 Applicants complete fingerprint checks.
 Following the visits and reference checks, the social worker prepares a home study document.
 This document details your family strengths.
 It will also identify the type of child who is the best fit for your family.